Retail EDI Glossary

 Terminology including retail definitions, order management models, supply chain roles, software and distribution channels.

-When used in the retailer/buyer process, this is the process of validating the supplier invoice to the inventory receiving details as well as against the purchase order.
+When used in the retailer/buyer process, this is the process of validating the supplier invoice against the inventory receiving details as well as against the purchase order.
 Retailers/buyers not trading electronically are doing this process manually.
 For those trading electronically, the systems do this function and report any exceptions that would require additional review coordinated by the Accounts Payable personnel.
+Read more about the benefits of automating the 3-way match.

 3PL (third-party logistics providers)

-Are freight forwarders, courier companies other companies integrating & offering subcontracted logistics and transportation services.
+Freight forwarders, courier companies and other companies integrating and offering subcontracted logistics and transportation services.
 In the “PL” terminology, it is important to differentiate the 3PL from the 1PL, which are the shipper or the consignee and 2PL, which are actual carriers.
+Check out our 3PL guide.

 4PL (fourth-party logistics provider)

 Originally just consulting firms specializing in logistics, transportation and supply chain management such as Rollins, Deloitte, SCMO (company) or BMT Limited.
-Now a new crop of companies have emerged who are actual transportation companies too.
-While a 4PL is sometimes described as non-asset-owning service provider, their role is to provide broader scope managing of the entire supply chain.
-Making way for 5PL (Fifth-party logistic model) who define themselves as broadening the scope further to e-business.
+Now a new crop of companies has emerged who are actual transportation companies, too.
+While a 4PL is sometimes described as a non-asset-owning service provider, their role is to provide broader managing of the entire supply chain, making way for 5PLs (fifth-party logistics providers), who define themselves as broadening the scope further to e-business.

 ANSI

-The American National Standards Institute (ANSI) is a private non-profit organization that oversees the development of voluntary consensus standards for products, services, processes, systems, and personnel in the United States.
+The American National Standards Institute (ANSI) is a private, non-profit organization that oversees the development of voluntary consensus standards for products, services, processes, systems and personnel in the United States.
 This body represents the US in interactions with ISO, IEC and IEF.
+Business documents are often referred to by their ANSI codes, such as 856 for ASN, 810 for Invoice, 850 for Purchase Order.
+See our full code reference page.

-Used to describe product ordered that is out of stock and typically shipped when the product becomes available.
+A product ordered that is out of stock.
+Usually it will be shipped when the product becomes available.

 Banners